CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 sidebar_label: Data Type Tags
 ---

-## Data Types Tags
+## Introduction

-### What'this ?

-In canner CMS schema, we force developers to define the data type in each field because data sources (e.g. Firebase, parse, graphcool...) deal with the data types in a different ways.
-For example, when you're dealing with the `Datetime` type, you can either save it as `Date` type if supported in your data source or save as an ISO8601 string.
+In canner CMS schema, we force developers to define the data type in each field because data sources (e.g. Firebase, parse, graphcool...) deal with the data types in different ways.
+For example, when you're dealing with the `datetime` type, you can either save it as `Date` type if supported in your data source or save as an ISO8601 string.

-Furthermore, while developing a component and making a query to the API, we provide additional query for some data types.
+Furthermore, while developing a component and making a query to the API, we provide an additional query for some data types.
 For example, a field with an `array` type and objects as children can make a query as below:

 ```graphql
 // images with pagination query